new to the gluten free journey?

 What about the milk?

-You might be thinking, “what is a bowl of cereal without the milk?”
-But it is important to know that consumption of dairy products like milk can pose a problem for many with gluten sensitivity and celiac disease.
+You might be thinking, “What is a bowl of cereal without the milk?”
+However, it is important to know that consumption of dairy products like milk can pose a problem for many with gluten sensitivity and celiac disease.
 Learn more in this article about why and how dairy can cause digestive issues in those with celiac disease and gluten sensitivity.

 The bottom line